kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 techniques.
 The simplest method is to take an ink block print where the resulting footprint can analyzed.

-In this study, we study the static contact patch shape of a used Bridgestone Potenza RE-71R 255/40R17 98W tire using ink blocking techniques.
-The static contact patch shape evolution under the influence of inflation pressure, inclination angle and vertical load is explored.
+In this study, we will look at the static contact patch shape of a used Bridgestone Potenza RE-71R 255/40R17 98W tire using ink blocking techniques.
+The contact patch shape evolution under the influence of inflation pressure, inclination angle and vertical load is explored.

 ## Tire footprints

 Contact patch visualization allows for its length, width and contact area to be analyzed.
-A simple technique to perform is to take an block print.
-This involves making an impression of the tire over a flat surface with a ink.
+A simple visualization technique is to take an block print.
+This involves making an impression of the tire over a flat surface.
 This is similar to pressing a rubber stamp against a medium to create an impression.
 The industry standard [ASTM F870][1] outlines the steps to perform this visualization using ink.
 Although ink block prints are primarily used for tire research, we can apply the same concepts from literature to observe trends in the ultra-high performance tire segment.